liuzike/LHAASO-HESS-ICECUBE/README.md

-## A search for the neutrino signals from the LHAASO and H.E.S.S. gamma-ray sources
+x## A search for the neutrino signals from the LHAASO and H.E.S.S. gamma-ray sources

 This repository contains the code used to perform the analysis described in the paper "A search for the neutrino signals from the LHAASO and H.E.S.S. gamma-ray sources" .
 The code is written in Python 3.8 and uses the following packages: numpy, scipy, matplotlib, pandas, numba, multiprocessing.